vardhan-siramdasu/Indicwiki-internship/README.md

 ![](https://img.shields.io/badge/deep--translator-v1.8.3%20en%20--%3E%20te-blue)
 ![](https://img.shields.io/badge/Jinja-templating-red)

+#### Requirements :
+We need specific package versions for the setup of our virtual environment for the project.</br>
+Link for the requirements : [here](https://github.com/vardhan-siramdasu/Indicwiki-internship/blob/main/requirements.txt)

 ## Domain : INDIAN COMPANIES
+There more than 2 Million+ companies exist in India.
+Our aim is to generate articles for 50000+ companies in Telugu so that we divided the companies into 4 categories based on their nature and organization.

 * [*BSE & NSE Companies*](#bsense)
 * [*Public Sector Undertakings (PSU)*](#psu)
 * [*Companies in Wikipedia*](#wiki)